Code of Conduct - Sears Holdings Corporation

 SHC takes a zero-tolerance approach to all forms of bribery and corruption, including commercial bribery as well as bribery of government officials.
 You are expected to conduct business at all times in an honest and ethical manner, in full compliance with all anti-bribery and corruption laws and regulations, including the Foreign Corrupt Practices Act, the U.K. Bribery Act as well as all applicable laws where SHC operates.
 It is a violation of the Code of Conduct as well as the SHC Anti-Bribery and Anti-Corruption Policy to: (i) offer, promise, pay, approve, request, receive or agree to receive, directly or indirectly, any kickback or bribe, including money or its equivalent, gifts, favors, personal services, travel or accommodation, samples for personal use, or anything of value, to or from any person or entity, or from their agents or representatives, for the purposes of obtaining or retaining business or for any improper business purpose; or to (ii) fail to accurately maintain SHC books and records or follow internal SHC accounting or other internal controls.
 SHC further prohibits any activity that creates the appearance of improper conduct or could create an impression of bribery or corrupt business practices.

 - WITH GOVERNMENTAL AGENCIES.
 SHC regularly and routinely cooperates with all governmental agencies, including requests for information and facility visits.
 SHC’s Law Department will represent the Company in such situations and will determine what information is appropriate to supply to investigators.
-If you are contacted by any governmental agency you should contact the Law Department immediately for assistance.
+If you are contacted by any governmental agency seeking to enter or review the Company’s property or seeking the Company’s position on or response to any complaint, allegation, or investigation, then you should contact the Law Department immediately for assistance.

 - WITH THE MEDIA.
-To ensure consistent, accurate delivery of Company information, associates are not authorized to answer questions from the news media, securities analysts, or investors.
-When approached for information, you should refer the person to SHC’s Media Relations Department.
+To ensure consistent, accurate delivery of Company information, associates are not authorized to answer questions from securities analysts or investors, to answer questions from the media about the Company’s financial performance or outlook, or to answer any other questions from the media on the Company’s behalf.
+If approached by the media with requests for such information, you should refer the person making the request to SHC’s Media Relations Department.

 - WITH VENDORS.
 SHC encourages regular communication with our vendors.
 However, an SHC associate should not provide any information to a vendor that could advantage the vendor in negotiating terms of its relationship with SHC.
 If you are involved in proposals, bid preparations or contract negotiations, be certain that all statements, communications and representations you make are accurate and truthful.
 Make sure all relationships with vendors and suppliers are conducted at arms-length and are based on objective criteria, fairness and the best interest of SHC.
 Information regarding a competitive bidding process which is not formally communicated to all vendors involved in the bidding (such as where a vendor’s proposal stands relative to other bidders or what changes would have to be made to the vendor’s proposal for the vendor to be awarded the business) should never be disclosed to a vendor.